LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 3. Included as part of your webpack/bundle, by setting numberRange.cssInclude to "none"

 ### Configuration Options
 The colours in use are fully customisable, designed for class-based "dark/light" themes approach, as are the default min/max options, see guidance below.
 Any of these can be over-ridden on a per-filter basis using the "config()" option on the filter.
+You can set as many or as few configuration options as you like, the remainder will be set to the default from the configuration file.

 ```php
     'numberRange' => [
         'defaults' => [